reactiveui/splat/README.md

     .Build();
 ```

-The same pattern works with other adapters (Autofac, DryIoc, SimpleInjector, Ninject) after setting Locator.Current to the adapter’s resolver.
+The same pattern works with other adapters (Autofac, DryIoc, SimpleInjector, Ninject) after setting AppLocator.Current to the adapter’s resolver.

 ### Extending AppBuilder